Lavender marriage: In the Anglosphere

 Although lavender marriages are typically associated with LGBTQ+ celebrities, people of all backgrounds have used them for protection and convenience.
 These individuals have found solace on websites where they can express their distress about their marriages of convenience, but not many have talked about their experience outside of the Internet, apart from an article in The Guardian in November 2019, asking individuals to share their reasons for marrying for convenience.
 In November 2017, an article was published by the BBC about marriages of convenience in Asian LGBTQ+ communities in the UK.

-The BBC article and its participants refer to a "marriage of convenience" rather than a lavender marriage, but they are still referring to a marriage that hides one or both partner's sexuality.
-Individuals reported that family expectations and keeping up an image were several reasons why they had a marriage of convenience.
+The BBC article and its participants refer to a "marriage of convenience" rather than a lavender marriage, but they are still referring to a marriage that hides one partner's sexuality or that of both.
+Individuals reported that family expectations and keeping up an image were several reasons they had a marriage of convenience.
 Awemir Iqbal, a gay man originally from Pakistan and residing in West Yorkshire, stated that he understood why people had a marriage of convenience to satisfy their family's wishes.
-A fear of tarnishing the family name, or being disowned if they were to express their sexuality by pursuing same-sex relationships, leads some to enter into a marriage of convenience.
+A fear of tarnishing the family name or being disowned if they were to express their sexuality by pursuing same-sex relationships leads some to enter into a marriage of convenience.
 Support for LGBTQ+ individuals comes from "Karma Nirvana", a group to help individuals escaping forced marriages.
 Karma Nirvana's founder, Jasvinder Sanghera, says there are probably more marriages of convenience than are reported.
-Websites such as Mocmatch, Saathinight, Al-Jannah are places where individuals can find partners to partake in a marriage of convenience.
+Websites such as Mocmatch, Saathinight, and Al-Jannah are places where individuals can find partners to partake in a marriage of convenience.

-In Sinosphere
+In the Sinosphere

-Lavender marriages are known as Tongqi or Tongfu in China, where same-sex marriages or the LGBTQ+ community are not usually accepted.
-During the Chinese New Year, people travel home to celebrate with their families, but young people also have to worry about pressures surrounding marriage and having children.
-For gay Chinese men and lesbian Chinese women, societal pressure to have a heterosexual relationship can be so profound that they often turn to lavender marriages or "cooperative [marriages]".
-Some individuals, like Tiger Zhao, marry lesbian women to undertake societal and parental expectations and ease some pressure.
+Lavender marriages are known as Xinghun (nominal marriage) with the non-homosexual partner in the marriage being called Tongqi or Tongfu in China, where same-sex marriages or the LGBTQ+ community are not usually accepted.
+During the Chinese New Year, people travel home to celebrate with their families; however, young people also have to worry about pressures surrounding marriage (Cui Hun) and having children.
+For gay Chinese men and women, societal pressure to have a heterosexual relationship can be so profound that they often turn to lavender marriages or "cooperative [marriages]".
+Some gay men marry lesbians to undertake societal and parental expectations and ease some pressure.
 Many couples report that the lavender marriages do more harm than good if individuals deny themselves the expression of their sexuality outside of the marriage.

-However, smaller LGBTQ+ communities have gained enough momentum for an app to have been developed specifically focused on providing lavender marriages for LGBTQ+ individuals.
-The app, called "Queers", has been discontinued, but it made such an impact in the LGBTQ+ community that former members have asked Queers founder, Liao Zhuoying, for a partner of the opposite sex they can take home to prevent nagging from family members.
+A dating app called "Queers" was developed specifically for forming lavender marriages between LGBTQ+ individuals in China to help alleviate external pressures to enter heterosexual marriages.
+However, it was discontinued as it was not profitable.
+Despite this, former members continue to approach the app's founder, Liao Zhuoying, for matchmaking help for partners of the opposite sex.